torvalds/linux/Documentation/driver-api/media/tx-rx.rst

 ===========================================

 V4L2 supports various devices that transmit and receive pixel data.
-Examples of these devices include a camera sensor, a TV tuner and a parallel or a CSI-2 receiver in an SoC.
+Examples of these devices include a camera sensor, a TV tuner and a parallel, a BT.656 or a CSI-2 receiver in an SoC.

 Bus types
 ---------